DeeJay/gitpages2/README.md

 # gitpages2
-Second experiment with github pages
+Second experiment with github pages - probably last edit on Thurs 21st

 # RESISTORS WTF!!!
 ## By An Author